Learn something new every day

 More Info... by email

 If you have more than one computer in the house, you may want to consider linking them together in a home network.
-A home network allows multiple computers to interact with one another in order to share files, resources and an Internet connection.
+This network allows multiple computers to interact with one another in order to share files, resources and an Internet connection.

 Shared Internet access: One of the most popular reasons for a home network is to share a high speed Internet connection, such as DSL or cable.
 One account will service all computers in the house and every member of the family can use the connection simultaneously on his or her own system.